segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/klaviyo/index.md

 ## Collections

-Collections are the groupings of data we pull from your Source.
+Collections are the groupings of data we received from your Klaviyo source.
 In your warehouse, each collection gets its own table, as well as a `tracks` table that aggregates all the events into a single table.

 <table>
   <tr>